Semester normally offered: Fall 2023 Online

 obtain a general overview of the life of Paul recounted in the Book of Acts;

-recount the routes Paul likely travelled, the cities he visited, and the events that took place in each city;
+identify the routes Paul likely travelled, the cities he visited, and the events that took place in each city;

 recognize Paul’s missiological methodology and the factors that led to Christianity becoming a global movement; and